 Tucked behind the green door of Number 18 Stafford Terrace in Kensington is a house museum which time forgot, a five-storey cabinet of curiosities.
 You may have seen it before in Merchant Ivory’s ‘A Room with a View’ or in ‘Maurice.’
-It’s the former home of ‘Punch’ cartoonist, Edward Linley Sambourne, his wife Marion and their two children, and is a shrine to Victorian interior design, providing a rare insight into the domestic and family life of the epoch.
+It’s the former family home of ‘Punch’ cartoonist, Edward Linley Sambourne, his wife Marion and their two children.
+It’s a veritable shrine to Victorian interior design, providing a rare insight into the domestic and family life of the epoch.
 And it’s not just the interiors which will surprise you: wind your way up to the second floor for a peep at London’s rudest bathroom.

 Edward Linley Sambourne

 The name may ring a bell.
 Edward Linley Sambourne is great-grandfather to Lord Snowdon (photographer and husband to Princess Margaret), and great-great grandfather to David Armstrong-Jones, aka David Linley.
 Sambourne was a cartoonist and illustrator, working for the satirical magazine ‘Punch’ for over forty years.
 During his lifetime, he produced about 3,000 cartoons for ‘Punch’ as well as numerous book illustrations and advertisements.

 In the mid-1880s, Sambourne took up photography which developed into a passion.
 His photographs would become the templates for his illustrations.
 He used his children as models and posed for his own selfies.
 In 1887, he began to photograph professional models in the nude.
 The collection at 18 Stafford Terrace includes 15,000 of his photographs, cyanotypes and glass plate negatives.

 A Bygone Era